Bio

 University of Washington | Seattle, WA

-- School of Aquatic and Fishery Science| September 2023 - Future date
+- School of Aquatic and Fishery Science, Data Science Option | September 2023 - Current

 Research

-I have also created an educational StoryMap that explores the impacts of stormwater runoff, specifically 6PPD-q, in the Pacific Northwest.
+I have also created an educational StoryMap that explores the impacts of stormwater runoff, specifically 6PPD-Q, in the Pacific Northwest.